 And that’s all I have for this week’s topic of the Genealogy Do-Over.
-Get ready for next week when we start looking at the importance of “cluster research” especially when trying to break through brick walls.
-We’ll also focus on keeping documents and photos organized.
+Get ready for next week when we start looking at the meaning of “collateral” genealogy research and how to use it, as well as review the various “in person” programs available for genealogy education!

 Thanks for being a part of the Genealogy Do-Over and your feedback is always appreciated.
 You can leave a comment on the blog post at GeneaBloggers, email me at firstname.lastname@example.org or post at the Genealogy Do-Over Facebook Group.